Maze Peak

 Dormer Mountain lies southwest

-Sonny walks down slabs on the ridge crest.
+Sonny walked down slabs on the ridge crest

 Heading to the west outlier.
 Mouse over to look back.